mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 ```

 Above is a chart illustrating the high level FxA development process.
-It does not represent all the work each group does, nor does it show every group that is critical to shipping Firefox Accounts.
+It does not represent all the work each group does, nor does it show every group that is critical to shipping Mozilla accounts.
 Its intention is to give an idea of timeframes:
 * Sprint starts are offset from production pushes by a week.
 This gives a finished sprint time to be tested in Staging before going live.
 * Fixing regressions of the train on Stage is a higher priority than fixing new issues in the current train.
 Depending on the regression's severity it may be picked to Stage, picked to Production, or just ride the train the following week.
 * The chart includes weekends because not everyone is in the same timezone.
 People are not expected to work on weekends.